mohammad8186/Information_Retrieval_Course_Final_Project/README.md

 - **Full-text Search Capability**: Supports searching through entire documents, not just keywords or titles.
 - **Scalable Architecture**: Optimized for large datasets, ensuring fast retrieval times even with massive document collections.
 - **Real-time Search Updates**: As new documents are added, the search index is automatically updated.
+- **Multi-language Support**: In addition to Persian, it can be easily adapted for multiple languages.
 ---

 ## 🛠️ Prerequisites